cybercongress/go-cyber/docs/cyberd.md

 ## Cyberlinks

-To understand cyberlinks, we need to understand the difference between `URL link` aka hyperlink and `IPFS link`. `URL link` points to the location of content, but `IPFS link` point to the content itself.
-The difference in web architecture based on location links and content links is drastical, hence require new approaches.
+To understand cyberlinks, we need to understand the difference between a `URL link`, aka hyperlinks, and an `IPFS link`.
+A `URL link` points to the location of content, but an `IPFS link` points to the content itself.
+The difference of web architecture that is based on location links and content links is drastical, hence it requires a new approach.

 `Cyberlink` is an approach to link two content addresses or `IPFS links` semantically: